alecramsay/pg/docs/_pages/workflow_detailed.md

 permalink: workflow_detailed/
 ---

-TODO: Update this to reflect the new post-baseline workflow.

 This note describes the detailed workflow that Alec used for creating the maps for this study:

 (1) Copied the Official maps